garrettgman/garrettgman.github.io/foundations.md

 As a result, the experimenter can rule out the posibility that something other than the explanatory variable caused the effect in the response variable.
 This method is almost foolproof, but it requires a tremendous amount of control over the process being studied.

 In many research settings, this amount of control is impossible or unethical.
 For example, you could not control each of the variables that influences something like the stock market, or a nation's economy.
 Nor should you control variables like how much alcohol a pregnant woman ingests or how much pollution an asthmatic person inhales if doing so would cause unnecessary harm.

 Data science requires much less control than experimental science, which makes data science adaptable to a broader range of research questions.
+As a data scientist, you do not need to intervene in a process to study it.
+You can collect data passively by observing nature as it is, which can free you from the ethical and logistical burdens that an experimental scientists would face.

 ****